Mathiom/Framework-of-Oz/docs/metaboxes.md

 												//Strings should be comma separated and w/o spaces.
 												//* will show in all post types
-												//* + other post types will exclude those, eg '*,page,post' will show EVERYWHERE except pages and posts 'posts'			=> '',					//(INT/ARR) The list of comma separated post ID's to display this metabox on (note: post refers to any CPT, page, or post)
+												//* + other post types will exclude those, eg '*,page,post' will show EVERYWHERE except pages and posts 'include-ids'	=> '',					//(INT/ARR) The list of comma separated post ID's to include...regardless of post-type 'exclude-ids'	=> '',					//(INT/ARR) List of id's to exclude...regardless of post type 'only-ids'		=> '',					//(INT/ARR) ONLY include these ID's...regardless of post type 'page'			=> '',					//(STR) The menupage ID to display on.
+Only 'templates'		=> '',					//(INT/ARR) The list of comma separated template filenames for this metabox.
+So if you have a template named 'about.php', then 'about.php' is the template name.
-												//If the id is negative, then the metabox will NOT show on that post
+												//If the template is in a directory inside the themes folder, then the template name includes the directory(-ies).
+So if you have a template, 'about.php' inside the folder 'templates/', then the template name is 'templates/about.php'
-												//If this is present, it will override 'post_types' as an ID can belong to any post type 'page'			=> '',					//The menupage ID to display on 'priority'		=> 'default',			//(STR) The priority.
+	'priority'		=> 'default',			//(STR) The priority.
 Possible == (high, core, default, low) See: http://codex.wordpress.org/Function_Reference/add_meta_box
 	'context'		=> 'normal',			//(STR) The context.
 Possible == (normal, advanced, side).
 See the link above 'fields'		=> array(				//(STR/ARR) #REQUIRED# list of fields.
 See the "Creating Fields" section for more information